holepunchto/hyperdrive/SPECIFICATION.md

 It also tries to be modular and export responsibilities to external modules whenever possible.
 Peer discovery is a good example of this as this is handled by 3rd party modules that wasn't written with hyperdrive in mind.
 This allows for a much smaller core implementation that can focus on smaller problems.

-Prioritized synchronization of parts of a feed is also at the heart of hyperdrive as this allows for fast streaming with low latency of data such as structued datasets (such as wikipedia), linux containers, audio, videos, and much more.
+Prioritized synchronization of parts of a feed is also at the heart of hyperdrive as this allows for fast streaming with low latency of data such as structued datasets (wikipedia, genome data), linux containers, audio, videos, and much more.
 To allow for low latency streaming another goal is also to keep verifiable block sizes as small as possible - even with huge data feeds.
 This is also a main goal of the [dat](https://dat-data.com) project which aims to use hyperdrive as it's main distributing protocol.

 ## Overview